k78ma/quartz/content/3A/MTE 320/Y-Delta Transformation.md

 aliases:
   - y-delta transformation
 ---
 Usually, working with [[Y Connection Style]] is easier than [[Delta Connection Style]], since you can solve the problem on a per-phase basis.
-As a result, sometimes we may need to transform a -connected impedance load to a Y-connected impedance load.
+As a result, sometimes we may need to transform a $\Delta$-connected impedance load to a Y-connected impedance load.

 The transformation of the source follows the voltage and current relationships explained before.